SimonB87/Javascript-OOP-Demo/ColtSteel/README.md

 # Advanced-JS---keyword-this-OOP

-## Section41 of Colt Steel Bootcamp for web development
+## Section "JavaScript the tricky stuff" of Colt Steel Bootcamp for web development

+## Keyword "this"

 ### RULES OF DETRMINING KEY WORD "this"
 1. Outside of a declared object, "this" means the global (window) object.